 - If you are not, or cannot, make campground reservations in advance, try to arrive at the campground between 10:00am-1:00pm to find an open campsite.
 If you arrive later than this, your chances of finding a campsite diminish significantly (especially in national parks and state parks, where campgrounds fill up very quickly).

 - It is wise to have a backup plan in case your first choice of campground has no campsites available when you arrive.
 You may want to have several additional backup campgrounds in mind.

 - KOA Campgrounds

 - There are over 400 KOA Kampgrounds in the U.S. and Canada.

 - You can find a KOA Kampground close to nearly every major tourist destination in the U.S (and also on the edge, or sometimes even within, many major cities).
-There's one outside just about every single national park, too.
+There's one found outside most of the major U.S. national parks, too.

 - All KOA Kampgrounds have RV sites, tent sites, and small cabins or cottages.
 Some of the campgrounds have other forms as lodging as well, including some unique offerings, such as tepees, Airstreams, and train cabooses.

 - We consider KOA Kampgrounds to be a form of “glamping”, which means luxury camping.
 This is because many of these campgrounds have swimming pools, a small retail store, hot showers, pancake breakfasts, and other amenities that most state or federal-managed campsites do not.

 - Consider purchasing a KOA Value Card to save 10% on all KOA campsites and lodging.
 It will quickly pay for itself once you stay a few nights at a KOA.
 You will need to remember that KOA campgrounds/cabins are still expensive in comparison to federally and state-owned campgrounds (although they do have more amenities).